Robert Conquest: Laws of politics

 Conquest's first and second law are attested by at least two sources.
 On 14 February 2003, Andrew Brown wrote of Conquest's campaign against the expansion of university education that "[f]rom this period dates 'Conquest's Law', which states that 'Everyone is a reactionary about subjects he understands'.
-This was later supplemented with the balancing rule that every organisation behaves as if it is run by secret agents of its opponents."
+This was later supplemented with the balancing rule that every organization behaves as if it is run by secret agents of its opponents."
 In his 1991 Memoirs, Kingsley Amis wrote of Conquest that "he was to point out that, while very 'progressive' on the subject of colonialism and other matters I was ignorant of, I was a sound reactionary about education, of which I had some understanding and experience.
 From my own and others' example he formulated his famous First Law, which runs, 'Generally speaking, everybody is reactionary on subjects he knows about.'
-(The Second Law, more recent, says, 'Every organisation appears to be headed by secret agents of its opponents.')"
+(The Second Law, more recent, says, 'Every organization appears to be headed by secret agents of its opponents.')"

 On 25 June 2003, John Derbyshire wrote in the National Review Onlines blog The Corner that "[a]s best I can remember", Conquest conjectured three laws of politics: